toelt-llc/UNIPA-oranges/README.md

 In the RectangleLabels section, tune the model_score_threshold feature, between 0.0 and 1.0.

 ## Keyboard shortcuts

 When (auto)-labelling images, you can proceed faster by using <a href="https://labelstud.io/guide/labeling.html"> keyboard shortcuts</a>.

+Some principal commands :
+H : pan the image
+R : selects the tool to create frames
+CTRL+R : duplicate the selected frame
+DELTE : delete the selected frame
+Sometimes a red frame appears (usually when a frame is selected and then H is pressed), click on R to remove it.

 # References